godspeedsystems/gs-documentation/docs/microservices-framework/databases/MongoDB.md

 ┌──────┬────────────────────────────────────┬────────────────────────────────────────────────────────────────────┐
 │      │ Name                               │ Description                                                        │
 ├──────┼────────────────────────────────────┼────────────────────────────────────────────────────────────────────┤
-│ ❯◯   │ prisma-as-datastore                │ Prisma as a datasource plugin for Godspeed Framework.              │
+│ ❯◯   │ prisma-as-datastore                │ Prisma as a datastore plugin for Godspeed Framework.              │
 ├──────┼────────────────────────────────────┼────────────────────────────────────────────────────────────────────┤
 │  ◯   │ aws-as-datasource                  │ aws as datasource plugin for Godspeed Framework                    │
 ├──────┼────────────────────────────────────┼────────────────────────────────────────────────────────────────────┤